remotemobprogramming/remotemobprogramming.github.io/restoftheteam.md

 A typical example is when the typist is doing a refactoring manually and you know how to do this with IDE functions only.
 Tell the typist you have a suggestion on doing this differently, and ask them if they would like to know it - but be prepared to accept a no as an answer.

+### Be united.
+Speak with one voice.
+Don't send conflicting commands.
+Normally, a temporary spokesperson emerges naturally.
+If this doesn't work, you can agree upon a temporary spokesperson - and they might even rotate alongside the typist.

+## How to act in the rest of the team

 ### Be inclusive.
 Make sure that you don't dominate the *rest of the team*.
 If you realize you're talking too much, you might be leading by giving command over command.